-- BESA Research displays a warning message.
+4. BESA Research displays a warning message.
 It explains why the following map will be distorted.
-Press OK to confirm. - 5.
-The topography is severely distorted by the subspace projection that was applied to the data.
+Press OK to confirm.

+subspace projection that was applied to the data.
 Although the source waveforms obtained by modeling the corrected data are undistorted, the data displayed in the channel box and in the global field power (GFP, blue line in the upper middle box) are distorted.
 As a consequence, loading corrected data into the source analysis window is less recommended.
 Close the source analysis window.